tezos/tezos-mirror/docs/developer/proposal_testing.rst

     "spendable": "696e69746564"
   }

-In this case we can see that while the json shows a `big_map` field that is empty, the bytes RPC reveals that the field is not stored at all.
+Observe that while the value in json format above shows a ``big_map`` field that is empty (i.e. ``"big_map": [],``), the low-level representation of the same value reveals that the field containing such an empty ``big_map`` is not stored at all.

 Anatomy of migration code
 -------------------------

-The migration code is triggered in ``init_storage.ml:prepare_first_block``, so that's the entry point to start reading it.
-If there is need to migrate constants, this is done in ``raw_context.ml:prepare_first_block`` which takes a ``Context.t`` and returns a ``Raw_context.t`` that contains the new constants.
-The rest of the migration usually can be done manipulating a ``Raw_context.t`` and should be done in the match case ``Alpha_previous`` of ``init_storage.ml:prepare_first_block``.
+The migration code is triggered in ``init_storage.ml:prepare_first_block``, so that method is the entry point to start reading it.
+Notice that constants are migrated in ``raw_context.ml:prepare_first_block``, which takes a ``Context.t`` and returns a ``Raw_context.t`` containing the new constants.
+Migrating other data can usually be done by manipulating the ``Raw_context.t``, and such code should be placed in the match case ``Alpha_previous`` of ``init_storage.ml:prepare_first_block``.

-When there is need to convert data structures from the previous protocol, these changes are typically found in ``storage.ml,i`` and may involve the functors in ``storage_functors.ml,i``.
+Conversion of data structures from the previous protocol are typically found in ``storage.ml,i``, which may involve the functors in ``storage_functors.ml,i``.
 Each migration is very custom, but there are two recurring schemas that emerged over time.

-For relatively high level changes, the interface offered by the `storage_functors` is expressive enough.
-In this case, the code to read the old data structure is copied from the previous protocol and renamed with a suffix `_004`.
-The values are then written using the data structure of the current protocol, thus performing the migration.
-Lastly we remove the `_004` data and we are done.
+For high-level changes, the interface offered by the ``storage_functors`` is usually expressive enough.
+The migration would copy the code to read the data structures in the previous version and simply rename it by adding a suffix with the previous version number (in our example above where we are migrating to version ``007``, the indentifiers in the old code would be renamed by appending the suffix ``_006`` to them).
+The values are then written using the code for the data structures of the current protocol, thus performing the migration.
+The last step in the migration would be to manually remove any remaining code with a suffix corresponding to the previous version (``_006`` in our example).

-Some migration code requires to break the interface of `storage_functors` and to use directly `raw_context.mli`.
-In this case we usually `copy` the data to a temporary path, perform the conversion and then `remove_rec` the temporary path.
+Some migrations may requires to break the interface offered by the ``storage_functors``, and to modify the file ``raw_context.mli`` directly.
+In this case we usually `copy` the data to a temporary path, perform the conversion, and then `recursively remove` the temporary path.